Eliot Bliss: Life

-Born Eileen Norah Lees Bliss at a Jamaican army garrison, she was the daughter of Captain John Plomer Bliss and his wife Eva (née Lees).
-Bliss was educated at a number of British convent schools.
+Eliot Bliss was born as Eileen Norah Lees Bliss in Kingston, Jamaica on June 12, 1903 to Eva Lees and Captain John Plomer Bliss, an officer in the West Indian Regiment of the British Army.
+Bliss was educated at a number of British Catholic convent schools.
 Her brother John was sent to school in England at the same time.

 She returned in 1923 to Jamaica for two years, a period that would provide inspiration for her second and last novel.
 She then settled permanently in England and gained a diploma in journalism from University College, London.
 In 1925 she renamed herself Eliot as a mark of her respect for George Eliot and T. S. Eliot.

-Over subsequent years Bliss held various jobs in publishing and made friends with other women writers, notably fellow novelists Romer Wilson, who gave her financial support while she wrote her first novel, and Vita Sackville-West.
+Over subsequent years Bliss held various jobs in publishing and made friends with other women writers, notably fellow novelists Romer Wilson, who gave her financial support while she wrote her first novel, and Vita Sackville-West, who helped find a publisher for Luminous Isle.
+Her first novel, Saraband, was published in 1931 with the help of Patience Ross, a poet and literary agent who would become Bliss' friend and lover.
 Her relations with the Australian-born poet Anna Wickham (1883–1947) are said to have been intimate.
 She lived as a companion for over half a century with Patricia Allan-Burns, an artist, in Bishop's Stortford, Hertfordshire, where she died in 1990.
 Allan-Burns disposed of her literary estate, the Bliss Collections, in three stages to the McFarlin Library at the University of Tulsa.

 Bliss left daily diaries in 19 volumes covering January 1959 – December 1960 and January 1963 – August 1980.
 Prominent authors in her personal library, also held at the McFarlin Library, include Jean Rhys, Radclyffe Hall and Emily Dickinson.